fedeghe/unicodeist/README.md

 <img align="right" width="250"  src="src/img/ss2.png?raw=true">

 - Last symbol added is the current target one, thus on the right panel you will see a tuning card expanded allowing you to:
+    - select the symbol for one of the bulk actions (see below, this checkbox is visible only when more than one symbol is added)
     - set a label for it (only useful to search it among added symbols)
     - set the `z-index`
     - see a preview showing on its left some icons to: